DarkBlade909/HaloInfiniteVRCShader/README.md

-## This shader is outdated, you should probably not use it
+## This version is outdated, you should probably not use it

 # Halo Infinite Unity Shader
 An open source unity shader designed to emulate the look of Halo Infinite's shader system